 The days of making prime bank in Korea are probably done.
 Forever.

 Can You Actually Teach?
 It Doesn’t Matter

-Koreans don’t care whether or not you can teach.
+Koreans don’t care whether or not you can teach or manage a classroom.
 It’s way more about having a young, white, beautiful or handsome person for them to look at.

 If Koreans did care about your teaching ability, they’d be willing to hire a 55 year old with 20 years of educational experience over a 22 year old straight out of uni with no experience whatsoever.
 Except they’re not.